 Sustainable lawn care involves more than just ending the use of synthetic pesticides or herbicides.
 With sustainable landscaping, the soil, plants, and animals actually sustain each other.

 'Keep It On Your Property' Philosophy

-The primary approach is to keep everything on the owners own landscaping; fertilizer, stormwater, grass clippings, leaves and other reasonable yard waste that contributes to the yard's natural nutrients.
-Following the “keep it on your lawn” approach drives each property to serve the environment and can do so economically for your customer.
+The primary approach is to keep everything on the owner's own landscaping; fertilizer, stormwater, grass clippings, leaves, and other reasonable yard waste that contributes to the yard's natural nutrients.
+Following the “keep it on your lawn” approach drives each property to serve the environment and can do so economically for your customers.

 Find Alternatives to Grass

 Consider grassy areas that could converted to any multitude of gardens such as meadow grasses, wildflower gardens, other alternative ground covers or rain gardens to lower the time and cost of mowing.
 (Rutgers student paper on alternative ground covers)

 Keep it Natural

 Follow the township fertilizer ordinance, which include blackout dates from November 1st to March 1st and requires certification (ProFACT certification).
 The Certified Fertilizer Applicator fee is $75 for the first year and a $25 annual fee for the subsequent three years.
 Encourage your clients to use organic fertilizer, compost, shredded leaves, and grass clippings to provide a lawn’s nutrients.

 Testing soil is typically required and reduces costs when it may not be necessary.
 To build healthy soil, increase its organic matter, restore proper pH, and reduce the application of fungicides and acidic fertilizers.